 Good news: community colleges do not require an SAT or ACT, personal statement or a Letter of Recommendation.

 "I’m so disappointed!
-I was going to tour a college that has accepted me – and now spring previews are cancelled.
+I was going to tour a college and now previews are cancelled.
 How can I choose the right school if I can't visit the campus?”

 You're right: this is rough.
 But there is good news: many schools are adding “virtual tours” to their websites.
-Just this week, Central Washington University and Pacific Lutheran University began promoting their online views of programs on their campus.
-Even without a spring break trip to these campuses, juniors can explore schools, too.
 Try this tips offered here, too: Virtual College Tours

 "I've been accepted to the college/university I would like to attend.
 How do I arrange to get my final transcript?"

 Stay tuned.
 Shorecrest College & Career Center will be sharing details about how to request your transcript via Naviance.
 These are sent electronically to one college of your choice.
 Please do not email your counselor, Ms. Hudson or Ms. Monson about sending it another way.
 Colleges and universities want you to wait until your final semester grades are complete, so typically this happens in late June or early July.

 "I hear that May 1 is usually the deadline for committing to a college.
 Is that going to change?"

 In many cases, this is going to vary from university to university.
 Two-year colleges do not require a May 1 commitment - but four-year schools need to know who is coming to their school in the fall.
 It's vital for you to check each of your college's websites to see which deadline you need to follow.
 College Deadlines during a Pandemic